 Select a deserving person who you would like to see recognized for their accomplishments in art education.
 Write a letter to the Awards Committee Chairman on the person's behalf outlining why you feel they are the deserving individual who should win this award.
-Complete the one page nomination form with all contact information for your nominee and provide it to the Awards Committee chair with your letter by the 4/15/2013 deadline.
+Complete the one page nomination form with all contact information for your nominee and provide it to the Awards Committee chair with your letter between Wednesday, January 4, 2023 and Friday, March 31, 2023.
 Collect one portrait (bust photo) of your nominee in print quality (JPEG, 300dpi) for submission AND enclose with the nomination letter and nomination form to the Awards Committee Chair.

 Who can give me additional information?

 The Awards Committee Chair can answer all your questions:

 The committee is comprised of a chairman, who is named by the TAEA President for a two year term.
 Subsequent terms may be continued at the discretion of each new TAEA President.
 The committee also contains all Executive Board members, and at least two TAEA fellows.
 Finally, all remaining committee members are selected from throughout the six TAEA Areas, from those members who show leadership initiative, and may be currently serving in a leadership capacity for TAEA.
 All areas of the state are equally represented.

 Nominees are all asked to submit three letters of recommendation, their standardized VITAE form, and their short educational philosophy within six weeks of the closing of nominations.
 All Nominee's letters, documents of support, photos, Vitae, and supporting documents are collected electronically and submitted to every committee member on CD for balloting.
 All Committee members are asked to peruse the CD collection of each individual who was nominated, and to make a selection in each category or division of award.
 Ballots are then returned to the Awards Chairman by September 1.
 Nominees and Awardees are then notified of the ballot results following the receipt of all committee decisions.